 About this module

-Part of the Cochrane Interactive Learning course on Conducting an Intervention Review, this module introduces network meta-analysis (NMA).
-This module teaches you to understand the basic features of an NMA review.
+Part of the Cochrane Interactive Learning course on Conducting an Intervention Review, this module will give you an introduction to network meta-analysis (NMA) in the context of a systematic review of randomized trials.

 What you can expect to learn (learning outcomes)